-Enter Shujinko, a Seattle-based company focused on enabling companies to quickly and easily configure public cloud environments in a secure and compliant manner — automating the pain of navigating the maze of the ever evolving regulatory standards like SOC 2, PCI, and CCPA.
+Enter Shujinko, a Seattle-based company focused on enabling companies to quickly and easily configure public cloud environments in a secure and compliant manner — automating the pain of navigating the maze of the ever evolving regulatory standards like SOC 2, PCI, and HIPAA.
 With Shujinko, enterprises are able to manage these regulatory processes a hundred times faster and more efficiently than before.

 The co-founders, Scott Schwan and Matt Wells, are the classic authentic founders in that they discovered the problem by experiencing it firsthand, as they worked to solve this issue for Starbucks, an early adopter of the cloud.
-At the time, the cloud was still the Wild West in terms of thinking through how using somebody else’s infrastructure affected your compliance and security posture and preparedness for passing audits.
+At the time, the cloud was still the Wild West in terms of thinking through how using somebody else’s infrastructure affected your compliance and security posture and preparedness for passing compliance audits.
 By going through this painful process, Scott and Matt quickly realized that this was going to be a problem most companies would encounter, especially as more and more enterprises shifted to the public cloud.
 They recognized that you couldn’t take the solutions that were used on-prem and lift them to the cloud — the process needed a complete re-work.
 Both Matt and Scott felt they had a solution to automate key parts of the process and so, Shujinko was born.

 Today, we are excited to announce that we will be continuing our partnership with the Shujinko team to simplify security and compliance in the cloud.
 We are thrilled to lead the company’s $7.5M Series A financing in partnership with Defy Ventures and several angels.